iabudiab/dependency-track-maven-plugin/README.md

 Uploads a CycloneDX or SPDX BOM to Dependency-Track.
 A project is created in Dependency-Track if it doesn't already exist.

-If both, `parentName` and `parentVersion` are specified (not empty), the appropriate parent project will be applied as a parent to the target project.
+If either `parentIdentifier` or both of `parentName` and `parentVersion` are specified (not empty), the appropriate parent project will be applied as a parent to the target project.
 If `autoCreateParent` is set to `true` and no matching parent project found in Dependency-Track, an appropriate parent project will be created first, otherwise the assigned parent project will be left as is.

 Upon uploading a BOM to Dependency-Track a token is returned, which can be checked for processing status if `pollToken` is `true`.

 If `pollToken` is set to `false`, then this goal would upload the BOM, optionally assign the specified parent project, write the token to a file at `tokenFile` and then exit.

 Once the token is processed, the findings are available and can be fetched for further analysis.

+If `setOlderVersionsInactive` is set to `true` older versions (those that are lower than or equal) of this project will be set to `inactive` in Dependency-Track.
+To identify 'older' versions a three numbered version scheme (`[major-version].[minor-version].[patch-version]`, e.g. 3.11.8 or 1.2 or 2) is assumed and will be checked with an appropriate regex.
+If the version does not match that scheme, the corresponsing project version will be skipped.
+Here Older versions means all versions that have
+1. major-version less than current major-version or equal and
+2. minor-version less than current minor-version or equal and
+3. patch-version less than current patch-version

+When `ignoreVersionSuffixes` is set to true all suffixes to prior defined versioning scheme will be ignored when it comes to comparing the other projects version to the curent one.
+As a result, all versions with the same base versions will be set to "inactive", e.g. If we are releasing a version 1.2.3 all versions like 1.2.3-SNAPSHOT or 1.2.3-beta.2 will be set to "inactive" as well as all lower versions like 1.2.1 or 1.2 and so on.

 This goal polls Dependency-Track for `tokenPollingDuration`, which defaults to `60` seconds, then prints a findings report.
 The findings can be matched against a `security gate` in order to fail the build, which can be configured as follows: